Hosting Thanksgiving Dinner Timeline Planner

 This is when practice is very important.
 Sage Stuffing can be the most delicious thing you have ever eaten when made with even the simplest directions, but if you add way too much sage and thyme you can actually make your guests’ tongues go a bit numb.
 That’s not tasty!!
 Sage was used in Italy for toothache pain as well as in teas for sore throats.
 I suggest making a recipe that sounds good to you a few times, taking care to follow the directions precisely and then start adjusting to suit your stuffing/dressing tastebuds.

 That stuff in the jar that comes out in the shape of a can, people actually love it.
 Try to find a can that has real sugar and not High Fructose Corn Syrup, slice that sucker up and serve 70’s style in a stainless steel serving platter.
 However, I really think you will love making cranberry sauce and chutneys from scratch.
 They are so simple and taste wonderful.
 You can add so many kinds of fruits and nuts to make it your own!
-Use the suggestions above about practicing and few times then tweak the recipe to the way you love it.
+Use the suggestions above about practicing and a few times then tweak the recipe to the way you love it.
 Here is my simple recipe for cranberry sauce.